wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup.md

 We have a super minimal setup in our living room which my wife uses heavily.
 It is super minimal because she doesn't like overcomplicated tech stuff :) It consisters of:

 - Sony BRAVIA 2023 Edition, KD-43X75WL, 43 Inch, LED, Smart TV, 4K HDR, Google TV
-- We either listen using the in-built speakers or our Sony bluetooth earphones and headphones.
-The bluetooth only supports the 'bog standard fidelity' SBC codec and doesn't support Apt-X HD or LDAC.. which is more than a bit annoying.
-We may have to get a seperate bluetooth unit because of this.

 Because it has Google TV, we can use the Plex app to wirelessly stream 4K videos from my Plex server, and it handles 4K videos well, which is not a small feat as the wireless signal is being blasted through a concrete wall :) Netflix and all the other standard services also work well.